Kalispera Greece Anafi.

 Almost all inhabitants lives in Chora about 260 meters above sea level.
 It is a super cute village with narrow alleys and whitewashed houses.
 Chora is so beautiful and charming that you might think that it's a movie backdrop.
 There are shops, pensions, cafes and several tavernas, most offering divine views of the sea.

-BEACHES IN ANAFI
+BEACHES ON ANAFI

 After Klisidi beach ones can continue to Katsouni, Roukounas, Katalimatsa and Mega Potamos.
 All beaches are reached by bathing boats from the port.
 Nudism and wild camping is common.
 There is also a pretty nice beach in the port.